 - A look-through company (LTC) is a company that is treated as being transparent for most income tax purposes under the ITA 2007.
 Among other things, transparency means that LTC owners are treated as holding property that the company holds.
 Transparency results in LTC owners, rather than the LTC, deriving income from a transaction involving LTC property.
 This includes income under the bright-line test in s CB 6A. - 2.
-The directors of a company can elect for a company to be an LTC if eligibility requirements are met.
-One of the requirements is that company must have five or fewer "look-through counted owners".
+The owners of a company can elect for the company to be an LTC if eligibility requirements are met.
+One of the requirements is that the company must have five or fewer "look-through counted owners".
 LTCs are sometimes used by families or other small groups of people to hold residential land. - 3.
-The bright-line test in s CB 6A applies to an amount derived by a person from the disposal of residential land if the land is disposed of within two years of the person's "bright-line start date" for the land.1 However, the bright-line test will not apply if the main home exclusion in s CB 16A applies.
+The bright-line test in s CB 6A may apply to an amount derived by a person from the disposal of residential land if the land is disposed of within two years of the person's "bright-line start date" for the land.
+However, the bright-line test will not apply if the main home exclusion in s CB 16A applies.
 Further, rollover relief under subpart FD may apply in some circumstances.
 Relief may also be provided by the LTC safe harbour rule in s HB 5 where an LTC owner transfers shares in an LTC. - 4.
-This interpretation statement discusses five situations involving LTCs, and for each situation provides guidance on: - whether there is a disposal of residential land; - whether the main home exclusion applies; and - whether rollover relief under s FD 1 applies (including rollover relief relating to the value of the transfer, the bright-line start date and the attribution of the transferor's use of land). - 5.
+An amount derived from disposing of residential land outside of the 2-year period may still be income under another taxing provision, for example, s CB 6 (Disposal: land acquired for purpose or with intention of disposal). - 5.
+Indeed, if the amount derived from the disposal of the residential land is income under one or more of the other land sale rules in ss CB 6 to CB 12, then the bright-line test in s CB 6A will not apply.
+This is regardless of whether the land is disposed of within two years of the person's bright-line start date. - 6.
+This interpretation statement discusses five situations involving LTCs, and for each situation provides guidance on: - whether there is a disposal of residential land; - whether the main home exclusion applies; and - whether rollover relief under s FD 1 applies (including rollover relief relating to the value of the transfer, the bright-line start date and the attribution of the transferor's use of land). - 7.
 For the fifth situation, the application of the safe harbour test in s HB 5 is also discussed.